sparkbox/bios/README.md

 ## **Melissa Taylor - Sparkbox - Planner**
 As a Planner at Sparkbox, Melissa’s role consists of ensuring projects run smoothly while meeting business goals and user objectives.
 With a background in finance and web analytics, she takes a special interest in measuring website performance and connecting overall business strategy into every web project.
 Most of all, she loves providing exceptional service and clear communication to clients.

+## **Nathan Rambeck - Sparkbox - Developer**

+Nathan came to Sparkbox in 2014 with over 12 years of experience building solutions on the web.
+That experience includes architecting content management solutions in PHP and Drupal, creating responsive interfaces in the browser and optimizing performance on both the server and client.
+He loves keeping pace with the advancement of web tech and participating in it through open source contributions.
+Nathan is founder of 2 meetups, [Dayton Web Developers](http://www.meetup.com/dayton-web-developers/), which he has run since 2007 and the [Dayton Drupal User Group](http://www.meetup.com/drupal-dayton/).
+He'll occassionally tweet as [@nrambeck](https://twitter.com/nrambeck).